nasa/cmr-graphql/README.md

 ##### Cursor

-`cursor` tells GraphQL that you'd like to fetch the search after identifier out of the response header with the intent of harvesting data.
+`cursor` tells GraphQL that you'd like to fetch the search after identifier out of the response header with the intent of harvesting data (or fetching multiple pages of results).
 To take advantage of the cursor you can then include it in subsequent queries until no data is returned.

 ###### First Request: